dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 #### RSDP Validation

-Before proceeding let's explain little bit better the validation.
+Before proceeding, let's explain a little bit better the validation.
 For both version what we need to check is that the sum of all bytes composing the descriptor structure have last byte equals to 0.
 How is possible to achieve that, and keep the same function for both?
 That is pretty easy, we just need cast the `RSDP*Descriptor` to a char pointer, and pass the size of the correct struct.
-Once we have done that is just mutter of cycling a byte array.
+Once we have done that is just matter of cycling a byte array.
 Here the example code:

 ```c
 bool validate_RSDP(char *byte_array, size_t size) {